Akulapera/NastaL3/README.md

-# NastaL3 - all lessons witn QA22
+# NastaL3 - all lessons with QA22